timrichardson/Prime-Ubuntu-18.04/README.md

 The standard Ubuntu approach doesn't use bbswitch (the decision which causes all the problems).
 I wouldn't expect any problems by leaving it installed, but it is unnecessary if you want to use the standard Ubuntu 18.04 approach to Optimus.

-# Prime sync for tear free laptop panel
+# Nvidia Optimus Prime sync for tear-free laptop panel

-This tip applies to standard Ubuntu too.
+This tip applies to standard Ubuntu/Mint too.

-In nvidia mode, you'll get tearing on the laptop unless you enable prime sync.\
+In nvidia mode, you'll get tearing on the laptop unless you enable prime sync.
 `sudo vi /etc/modprobe.d/zz-nvidia-modeset.conf`
 and include this:
 ```